Upcoming Events at Arch Street Meeting House

 • Google Calendar ICS

-Stay tuned for more information.The Free Produce Movement began among Quakers in the 18th and 19th centuries as a way to avoid goods made by enslaved people - similar to cruelty-free products today!
-The movement was very popular among Philadelphia Quakers like Lucretia Mott, but it was difficult to balance income and expense within the movement.
+The Free Produce Movement (also known as the Free Labor Movement) originated among Quakers in the 18th and 19th centuries as a means to boycott goods produced by enslaved people - a practice similar to the boycott of cruelty-free products today.
+The movement was very popular among Philadelphia Quakers like Lucretia Mott and abolitionists like Frances Ellen Watkins Harper, but it wasn't easy to balance income and expenses within the movement.

 Stop by ASMH to learn more about the Free Produce Movement in a hands-on, all ages activity.
 Registration not required.